dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

 6. Confirm the returning output shows \"**Sending test data**\", followed by \"**Done**\".

-**NOTE:** If you receive an error, there could be a potential communication problem.
+    >**Note**: If you receive an error, there could be a potential communication problem.
 Confirm you have entered The correct Workspace Id and Primary key values.
 If the connection test still fails, confirm network connectivity with the Log Analytics workspace.

 7. Run the following command to install the Sepago Monitoring Agent.